Food Services Personnel

 Kathy Dove, Jackson Elementary Manager ext.
 60530

-UPDATE***Effective Immediately all students will receive FREE meals through the end of the 2020-2021 school year!
+UPDATE*Effective Immediately all students will receive FREE meals through for the 2021-2022 school year!
 That includes breakfast and lunch meals.

-Ala Carte items will contine to be offered and students will be charged for those items.
+Ala Carte items will continue to be offered and students will be charged for those items.

 I hope that this message finds you and your family well.
 During this unprecedented time, many families’ income situation has significantly changed.
 If you have been impacted by a change in income or feel that you now qualify for free and reduced meals, please submit an application.